digitalrebar/digitalrebar/README.md

 * Build the tool: go build

 ## Command line options:
 * -debug: Whether to run in debug mode.
-If passed, classifier will log extra debug logging.
+If passed, rule engine will log extra debug logging.
 * -rules [path-to-rulefile]: The rules that events should be matched against.
 The contents of this file are described later.
 * -endpoint [url]: The API endpoint for Digital Rebar.
 * -username: The username to log in to Digital Rebar with.
 * -password: The password for the Digital Rebar user.
-* -listen: The address:port that the classifier should listen for events on.
+* -listen: The address:port that the rule engine should listen for events on.
-* -testRules: If set, the classifier will just test the rulefile for validity and exit.
+* -testRules: If set, the rule engine will just test the rulefile for validity and exit.

 ## Events

 Events are emitted by the DigitalRebar core whenever something of interest happens.
-It is the job of the Classifier to listen to those Events and take action based on the Rulesets that the Classifier has loaded.
+It is the job of the Rule Engine to listen to those Events and take action based on the Rulesets that the Rule Engine has loaded.
 Think about how iptables works on Linux crossed with a rule-based expert system, and you will not be too far off the mark.

 ### Event Definition